MetPX/sarracenia/doc/design/plan.rst

 The ambitious plan:
  - Measure the difference in arrival time, SPC vs. CMC?
  - Can move 2nd feed to Edmonton? volume scans cross network twice?
- - use sarracenia methods both ways: dd_subscribe with Fingerprint winnonwing
+ - use sarracenia methods both ways: sr_subscribe with Fingerprint winnonwing
  - How many vm´s/SPC one or two?